-We found samples of AvosLocker ransomware that makes use of a legitimate driver file to disable anti-virus solutions and detection evasion.
-While previous AvosLocker infections employ similar routines, this is the first sample we observed from the US with the capability to disable a defense solution using a legitimate Avast Anti-Rootkit Driver file (asWarPot.sys).
+We found samples of AvosLocker ransomware that makes use of a legitimate driver file to disable antivirus solutions and detection evasion.
+While previous AvosLocker infections employ similar routines, this is the first sample we observed from the US with the capability to disable a defence solution using a legitimate Avast Anti-Rootkit Driver file (asWarPot.sys).
 In addition, the ransomware is also capable of scanning multiple endpoints for the Log4j vulnerability Log4shell using Nmap NSE script.

 According to our analysis, the suspected entry point is via the Zoho ManageEngine ADSelfService Plus (ADSS) exploit:

 Due to the lack of network traffic details, we could not identify the exact CVE ID of the security gap the attacker used.
 However, there are some indications that they abused the same vulnerability previously documented by Synacktiv during a pentest, CVE-2021-40539.
 The gap we observed was particularly similar to the creation of JSP files (test.jsp), execution of keytool.exe with “null” parameters to run a crafted Java class/code.